André Michaux: Proposed North American expedition

 In 1800, Michaux sailed with Nicolas Baudin's expedition to Australia, but left the ship in Mauritius.
-He then went to Madagascar to investigate the flora of that island.
+During the expedition, Michaux was accompanied by an African slave he owned named Merlot.
+Michaux then went to Madagascar to investigate the flora of that island.
 Michaux died at Tamatave in Madagascar of a tropical fever at around 9 a.m. on 11 October 1802.
 His work as a botanist was chiefly done in the field, and he added largely to what was previously known of the botany of the East and of America.

 In 1800, on his visit to the United States, Pierre Samuel Du Pont de Nemours, concerned about the abandoned botanical gardens, wrote to the Institut de France, who sent over Michaux's son François André Michaux to sell the properties.
 He sold the garden near Charleston, but the concern expressed by Du Pont and his son Eleuthère Irénée du Pont preserved the New Jersey garden in Saunier's care and continued to support it.
 Saunier continued to send seeds to France for the rest of his life, and is credited with introducing into gardens the chinquapin (Castanea pumila) and the smoking bean tree (Catalpa bignonioides).

-Aaron Burr recorded meeting Michaux in Paris on September 17, 1810, but this was apparently Francois Andre Michaux, the son.
+Aaron Burr recorded meeting with his son, François André Michaux in Paris on September 17, 1810.
 According to Burr he went "to Michaux's, the botanist, who was many years in the United States, and has written a valuable little book of his travels.
 He is now publishing his account of our trees, which will be extremely interesting.
 It demonstrates that we (not the whole continent, but the United States alone) have three times the number of useful trees that Europe can boast..."
-Burr's cited quote would apply equally to both Michaux', father and son, and perhaps more to the son, who had been in America a total of some 6 years, and had recently (1804) written about his travels in America, and was subsequently working on his later opus on American trees.
+Burr's cited quote would apply equally to both Michaux', father and son, and perhaps more to the son, who had been in America a total of some six years, and had recently (1804) written about his travels in America, and was subsequently working on his later opus on American trees.